Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Introduction

 \subsection{Our Contributions}

-This survey explores a here-to-fore unseen connection between Diffusion Models and Associative Memories (specifically, Hopfield Networks and their derivatives), straddling a unique overlap between traditional and modern AI research that is rarely bridged.
-Through this survey we aim to:
+This survey examines the striking similarity between Diffusion Models and Associative Memories, straddling a gap between traditional and modern AI research that is rarely bridged.
+This survey:

-\begin{itemize} \item \textbf{Raise awareness} about AMs by exploring their uncanny mathematical similarities to DMs.
-AMs are a theoretical framework that behave much like DMs, but they enable us to design architectures that \textit{directly compute} a negative log-probability (energy) on which we can perform gradient descent to denoise data (retrieve memories).
-We isolate the fundamental differences between DMs and AMs (e.g., AM architectures satisfy Lyapunov stability criteria that DMs do not) and provide evidence for how these differences are mitigated through the design and usage of DMs. \item \textbf{Provide an approachable overview} of both DMs and AMs from the perspective of dynamical systems and Ordinary Differential Equations (ODEs).
-The dynamical equations of each model allow us to describe both processes using terminology related to particle motion taken from undergraduate physics courses. \item \textbf{Propose future research directions} for both DMs and AMs that is enabled by acknowledging their uncanny resemblance.
-We additionally identify similarities that AMs have to other modern architectures like Transformers~\cite{vaswani2017Attention,ramsauer2022Hopfield,hoover2023Energy}.
-We believe these similarities provide evidence that the field of AI is converging to models that strongly resemble AMs, escalating the urgency to understand Associative Memories as an eminent paradigm for computation in AI. \end{itemize}
+\begin{enumerate}[leftmargin=*] \itemsep0em \item \textbf{Provides an approachable overview} of both AMs and DMs from the perspective of dynamical systems, energy, and Ordinary Differential Equations (ODEs) (\autoref{sec:diffusion-models} and \autoref{sec:associative-memories}).
+We raise awareness about AMs by leaning into the popularity of DMs while simultaneously distilling the traditionally complex presentation of DMs using more intuitive descriptions of memory retrieval.
+We isolate the differences between DMs and AMs (e.g., AM architectures satisfy Lyapunov stability criteria that DMs do not) and discuss evidence that the differences are mitigated through the design and usage of DMs (\autoref{sec:similarities}). \item \textbf{Highlights future research directions} at the intersection of DMs and AMs, made possible by characterizing their resemblance (\autoref{sec:conclusions}).
+We also identify similarities that AMs have to other modern architectures (e.g., Transformers~\cite{vaswani2017attention,ramsauer2022Hopfield,hoover2023Energy}).
+These similarities highlight mounting evidence that the field of AI is converging to models that strongly resemble AMs, escalating the urgency to understand Associative Memories as an eminent paradigm for computation in AI. \end{enumerate}